 One is a fully signed-up member of the “whatever it takes” approach to beauty, undergoing a biannual regime of subtle Botox and fillers, and is currently flirting with the idea of having a full facelift as she nears her fifties.
 The other will do anything to avoid going near a knife or needle – although there’s nothing low-maintenance about her beauty schedule, with its monthly appointments for increasingly high-tech (though resolutely non-invasive) treatments.

-Paltrow recently sermonised on the benefits of aggressive face work – eulogising her “hardcore” treatments with the Californian-based facialist Sonya Dakar and likening her favourite radio-frequency-based Thermage sessions (from around £1,500) to “having your face smacked with a rubber band that has an electric shock in it”.
-Over in New York, meanwhile, celebrities including Michelle Williams, Rachel Weisz and Naomi Watts jostle for a window with the cosmetic dermatologist Dr David Colbert, whose Triad treatment (from about £500) combines microdermabrasion, laser toning and a glycolic peel in a smoothing, firming wonder-facial.
+Paltrow recently sermonized on the benefits of aggressive face work – eulogizing her “hardcore” treatments with the Californian-based facialist Sonya Dakar and likening her favorite radio-frequency-based Thermage sessions (from around £1,500) to “having your face smacked with a rubber band that has an electric shock in it”.
+Over in New York, meanwhile, celebrities including Michelle Williams, Rachel Weisz and Naomi Watts jostle for a window with the cosmetic dermatologist Dr. David Colbert, whose Triad Treatment (from about £500) combines microdermabrasion, laser toning and a glycolic peel in a smoothing, firming wonder-facial.

 In the sea of new treatments (or, in many cases, not new but newly repackaged), the hardest part is getting to grips with the science behind the latest technology.
 But nearly all have the same aim – boosting the collagen in the skin, which, in turn, will plump and renew the surface layers.

-Radio-frequency treatments (which would previously only have been found in medical practice), such as Gwyneth’s favourite Thermage, promise to renew skin and boost firmness by stimulating collagen renewal with pulses that travel down to the deepest layers of skin.
-The results can be long-lasting – sometimes over years.
+Radio-frequency treatments (which would previously only have been found in medical practice), such as Gwyneth’s favorite Thermage, promise to renew skin and boost firmness by stimulating collagen renewal with pulses that travel down to the deepest layers of skin.
+The results can be long-lasting – sometimes over the years.